Fractional CFO for SaaS: How CFO Leadership Drives Growth in 2026

 How often should a SaaS founder review financials?

 Weekly for cash and a small set of leading indicators, and monthly for full KPI review and operating plan updates.
+Regular financial reporting is essential for maintaining financial visibility and control, ensuring you have accurate data for timely decisions.
 That cadence keeps you ahead of surprises without turning finance into a daily distraction.

 A simple cadence that works in the real world: